By Steve McConkey

 Paul spoke to Felix and those present.
 “And as he reasoned about righteousness and self-control and the coming judgment, Felix was alarmed and said, ‘Go away for the present.
 When I get an opportunity I will summon you'” (Acts 24:25).
 Obviously, Paul talked about morals and the coming of the Lord to government leaders and those present.

 In Acts 25, Festus took up Paul’s case in Caesarea as he replaced Felix.
 Festus wanted to do the Jews a favor by having the trial moved to Jerusalem.
-The Jews were plotting an assassination.
+However, the Jews were plotting an assassination.

-Anticipating these plots, Paul invokes his right as a Roman citizen and appeals to Caesar (Acts 25:11).
-Using the law to keep preaching the gospel, he eventually goes to Rome to stand trial.
+Anticipating these plots, Paul invokes his right as a Roman citizen before Festus and appeals to Caesar (Acts 25:11).
+Using the law to keep preaching the gospel, he eventually went to Rome to stand trial.
 As he went through the court system from the beginning, he was able to share with government leaders and others.